You are here

 Find a role model.
 It can be difficult and awkward to move out of your comfort zone.
 Find someone who does this well.
 Observe them, ask questions and attend events with them so you can expand your social circle.

 Have a dinner party with your friends where you each bring a dish from a different country.
-Each person can give a couple interesting facts on the dishes country of origin!
+Each person can give a couple interesting facts on the dish's country of origin!

-Embracing diversity will expose you to new view points and information.
-Getting to know people who are different than you, it will help you learn and grow.
+Embracing diversity will expose you to new viewpoints and information.
+Getting to know people who are different than you will help you learn and grow.

 Learn more about your own culture/background.
 What do you bring to the table?